 - Don’t worry about the logistics.
 We’ll coordinate to have the vehicle picked up (wherever it may be).
 It arrives in Miami for a pre-restoration inspection and parts procurement, and then it goes to our facility in Bogota where we perform most of the heavy-duty work.
 Months later, we’ll deliver it back to you inside an enclosed truck, wrapped up in a bow (only if you want the bow of course).

 Finally, we know that our services are not for everyone.
-We’re probably not the most expensive and we’re definitely not the cheapest.
 But you can count on us to have the experience and passion to build your Land Cruiser beautifully.
 Shop around and understand what you’re getting into before committing to any one shop.
 Ask for references.
 Ask for pictures.
 Come visit if you want to.
 We’d love to meet you.